6 – 8 August 2024 | Cape Town, South Africa

 Associate Professor Kenta Hotokezaka from the Research Center for the Early Universe (RESCEU) at the University of Tokyo specialises in gravitational waves from compact binary mergers, electromagnetic counterparts of gravitational-wave events, gamma-ray bursts and the evolution of binary stars.

-Jonathan Gair | Alberti Einstein Institute, Germany
+Jonathan Gair | Albert Einstein Institute, Germany

 Jonathan Gair is a group leader at AEI.
 His research is in the development and application of new methodology for gravitational wave data analysis and science exploitation, with particular interests in gravitational-wave cosmology, tests of the general theory of relativity, LIGO and LISA data analysis, and computationally efficient inference.